structuremap/structuremap/documentation/registration/auto-registration-and-conventions.md

 Between scanning and default conventions, configurations are often just a few lines.

+Also see <[linkto:diagnostics/type-scanning]> for help in understanding the assembly scanning behavior in your system.

 ## Scan the Calling Assembly

 One of the easiest ways to register types is by scanning the assembly your